Academic Resource is designed for students needing to make up work or to acquire special help. Academic Resource is available Saturday 8 a.m. to noon.

 Special education services are determined for individual students by a staffing team consisting of the parents, school staff, and Heartland AEA representatives.
 The district provides a broad continuum of services to assist students with disabilities.

-The Success Center is designed for students who are behind in credits, not progressing towards graduation, or who have been recommended by their counselor.
+The Success Center and Learning Lab are designed for students who are behind in credits, not progressing towards graduation, or who have been recommended by their counselor.
 (Specific details are provided under information for Unique Programs & Courses).